QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 #### Possible implmentation #3: QF hosted service
 Alice can use UI on top of QFNetwork's qf-squid and its GQL API for searching keys in the block history.
 Also QF can introduce UI for simplification of the search of such data.

+The scenario and the concept of architecture could be found at [page I3](docs/ADR/0011_implmentations_visualization.drawio).

 ##### Pros:
 - UI easy to implement by our DevTeam.
 - Very user frendly solution.